-Jill Long Thompson is Chair of the Board and CEO of the Farm Credit Administration (FCA) and a member of the Board of Directors of the Farm Credit System Insurance Corporation.
-Dr. Long Thompson was appointed to the FCA Board by President Barack Obama in March 2010 and was designated Board Chair and CEO on November 27, 2012.
-Her term expires in May 2014.
+Jill Long Thompson is Chair of the Board and CEO of the Farm Credit Administration (FCA) and a member of the FCSIC Board of Directors.
+Dr. Long Thompson was appointed to the FCA Board by President Barack Obama in March 2010 and was designated Chair and CEO on November 27, 2012.

+As head of FCA, Long Thompson also oversees the Agency's ethics program.
+Her goal is to ensure that the Agency adheres to the highest ethical standards in carrying out its mission as the arm's-length regulator of the Farm Credit System.
+For more information, see "Ethics and Arm's-Length Role" on the FCA website at www.fca.gov.

+Long Thompson is also a strong advocate for diversity and inclusion.
+In 2012, the FCA Board adopted a diversity and inclusion regulation to encourage System institutions to reach out to all eligible, creditworthy producers in their lending territories, including members of underserved groups such as women and minorities.
+Under her leadership as Board Chair, the Agency has emphasized compliance with this rule.

+In addition, during her term as Board Chair, the FCA Board issued a policy statement on its commitment to equal employment opportunity and diversity.
+Through leadership training programs and monthly presentations on a host of diversity-related issues, she has stressed the importance of diversity and inclusion among FCA staff.

 Long Thompson has many years of leadership experience.
 From 1989 to 1995, she represented northeast Indiana as a Member of the U.S. House of Representatives, serving on the Committee on Agriculture, the Committee on Veterans' Affairs, and the Select Committee on Hunger.
 She also served as Chair of the Rural Caucus.

-While in Congress, she introduced one of the nation's first pieces of legislation banning members of Congress from accepting gifts; this legislation also expanded disclosure requirements for lobbying activities.
-From 1995 to 2001, she served as Under Secretary for Rural Development in the U.S. Department of Agriculture, where she oversaw an annual budget of \$10 billion and a staff of 7,000 employees.
+Long Thompson has been dedicated to integrity in Government for many years.
+As a member of the U.S. House of Representatives, she introduced one of the nation's first pieces of legislation banning members of Congress from accepting gifts; this legislation also expanded disclosure requirements for lobbying activities.

+From 1995 to 2001, she served as Under Secretary for Rural Development in the U.S. Department of Agriculture, where she oversaw an annual budget of \$10 billion and three agencies comprising 7,000 employees.
 In this position, she managed programs that provide services to the underserved areas of rural America.

 In addition, Long Thompson served as chief executive officer and senior fellow at the National Center for Food and Agricultural Policy, a nonprofit research and policy organization in Washington, D.C.

-The first and only woman to be nominated by a major party to run for Governor of Indiana, Long Thompson is also the first and only Hoosier woman to be nominated by a major party to run for the U.S. Senate.
+The first and only woman nominated by a major party to run for Governor of Indiana, Long Thompson is also the first and only Hoosier woman to be nominated by a major party to run for the U.S. Senate.